 Ok, here’s a new look at current social discourse.

+Does the phrase paradigm shift mean anything to you?
 It means a shift of paradigm, obviously.
 Got that?
 No, probably not.

 Thomas Kuhn

 So, what’s a paradigm?
 Not easy to define; especially since the word was hijacked by science historian and philosopher Thomas Kuhn around 1960 to describe a deeply established mindset of scientific thought.
 It served him to describe how all science is based for a time on a defined, agreed body of knowledge and belief and practice until … along comes another body of knowledge and belief and practice which replaces (or subsumes) the former: the first paradigm changes (shifts) to the new paradigm.
 It’s “a profound change in a fundamental model or perception of events”, according to Wikipedia.
 The classic example is the way Science’s total embrace of Newtonian Physics (after the late 1600s) shifted to embracing Quantum Physics after the work of people like Rutherford, Bohr, Planck and Einstein in the early 1900s.
+Or the way the early belief that the earth was the centre of the universe shifted to the radical new idea that the earth actually revolved around the sun (a la Copernicus and Galileo).
+Or the way evolutionary theory replaced creation theory in not just scientific thought but also in the global public mindset.

 The phrase then migrated out of science to use in any field or discipline where huge change of thought or attitude or mindset was identified.
 Notably in the fields of psychology, philosophy, economics, linguistics and medicine.
 (A huge paradigm shift occurred in medicine in the 1800s from ‘miasma’ theory to germ theory, as the basis of disease).